Between Two Chasms

 soloist: Clara Kim, violin.
 Performed by the USC Thornton Edge - conducted by Donald Crockett.

-The concerto is a series of impressions on the idea of balance, filtered through my 4 years living in Los Angeles reimagined as a cyberpunk landscape from the works of Dick or Gibson, nostalgic nods to my earliest musical memories and fantasy worlds, esoteric references which mostly no one will understand, and a search for long-form music outside the classical music repertoire.
+The concerto is a series of impressions on the idea of balance, filtered through my four years living in Los Angeles, nostalgic nods to my earliest musical memories and fantasy worlds, and a search for long-form music outside the classical music repertoire.
 The piece is formed of 15 sections performed without break:

 I. Mirrors on 564th Street